-Susan's style is heavily influenced by these early Texas artists, especially her grandmother.
-Like her predecessors, she prefers to experience the landscape first-hand and often paints en plein air (on location).
-Her focus has been on the Texas Hill Country, as well as landscapes from her travels throughout Europe and the Southwest.
+Susan's style is influenced by these early Texas artists, especially her grandmother.
+Like her predecessors, she prefers to paint from life and often paints en plein air.
+Her focus has been figurative work as well as landscapes from her travels throughout Europe and the Southwest.
 “Painting on-site brings so many other elements to a piece.
 The work is the result of my reaction to what I’m experiencing in the moment – the temperature, the wind, the light, indescribable qualities that come out in the painting.
 I’m more concerned with capturing the spirit of a place and my response to it rather than the exact color or duplication of what I see.”

 She has studied with E. Melinda Morrison and taken workshops with Kim English, Lesley Rich, Jeanette LeGrue and Suzanne Kelly Clark.
 Her work has been shown in the Women’s Museum, Dallas Contemporary, Museum of Biblical Art, galleries in Dallas and Santa Fe and can currently be seen in the collection of the Dallas Convention Center Hotel, the Omni.
 Her work is represented in many private collections across the country.
 She has painted “live” at several venues, including Dallas Museum of Art, Mansion on Turtle Creek, Nasher Sculpture Center and The Modern in Fort Worth.

 Susan was born in Dallas, Texas, where she currently resides with her husband Rob, fifteen year old son Tres, a dog named Zoe and several cats.
 She is a member of Oil Painters of America, Outdoor Painters Society and a founding member of Tutti i Lunedi, a plein air group documenting Dallas historical sites.